pseudostripy/DS2S-META/README.md

 [SpeedhackWithExports](https://github.com/Nordgaren/SpeedhackWithExports) - My fork of [Speedhack](https://github.com/absoIute/Speedhack) by [absoIute](https://github.com/absoIute)

 # Change Log
+#### v0.7.3 [RefactorHell]
+ - RandoFeature: Added initial RaceMode (for change/improvement/balancing)
+ - RandoMinorFeature: Added flag to printout for whether seed was randomly generated (not crypto crced yet)
+ - RandoMinorFeature: Printout improvements (more to do on this)
+ - RandoFeature: Added drop descriptions for all ItemLot_Chr (enemy drop) params
+ - RandoBugFix: Straid's trades not being placed into the pool for randomization
+ - RandoBugFix: Pursuer platform item not implemented correctly
+ - RefactorHell: Completely overhauled and rewrote most of the randomizer code to reduce complexity
+ - RefactorHell: 1000+ lines of DS2Hook to denser format
+ - CodeTidy: Removed archaic code throughout ViewModels/Controls
+ - RefactorHell: Overhaul and upgrade to the assembly scripts to tidy up bloat and confusion between versions
+ - RefactorHell: Finally updated the remaining older tabcontrols to ViewModel format
+ - RefactorHell: Rewritten and tidied DS2Resource loading and added extension methods for equipment queries
+ - CodeUpgrade: Version-specific META features now enabled in a more robust manner
+ - CodeUpgrade: Implemented GameState from CE for better granularity on loading situations
+ - BugFix: Finally nailed down the STA error, both in threading and root cause AoB scan
+ - Balance: Added bonfire ascetics to NewTestCharacter
+ - BugFix: Item categories fixed after change to DS2Resource
+ - BugFix: (Toolchain) Dependency confusion on clean->launch (before a clean->build) is done
+ - CodeUpgrade: META functionality for reenabling state after load or quit, e.g. for disableAI
+ - Feature: Merged Jeff's NoDeath and Fist OHKO code
+ - BugFix: Leftover code from Rubbishizer checkbox causing cross-breeding nonsense with MadWarrior
+ - Feature: MadWarrior spawn feature added without gigajank ce implementation (finally)
+ - Upgrade: Made META window resizable
+ - BugFix: Give 17k and 3chunks1slab fixed for vanilla.
+ - VanillaUpgrade: Added a complete implementation for multi-give item

 #### v0.7.2 [RandoSettings]
  - RandoFeature: Add Randomizer customisable settings
  - RandoBugFix: Some shops reset on Shrine of Winter or Nash event now fixed